Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Introduction

-Specifically, our framework divides CTEC task into the following three sub-tasks from easy to difficult.
-(1) Error Detection (Low-Level): CTEC model should detect incorrect positions in a sentence, i.e., judge whether each token in a sentence is erroneous or not.
-(2) Error Type Identification (Mid-Level): The model should analyze the error type of each erroneous token.
-(3) Correction Result Generation (High-Level): The model generates the final error correction result with restriction of the error type analyzed in the previous sub-task.
+Specifically, our framework divides the CTEC task into the following three sub-tasks from easy to difficult.
+(1) \textbf{Error Detection (Low-Level)}: the CTEC model should detect incorrect positions in a sentence, i.e., judge whether each token in a sentence is erroneous or not.
+(2) \textbf{Error Type Identification (Mid-Level)}: The model should analyze the error type of each erroneous token.
+(3) \textbf{Correction Result Generation (High-Level)}: The model generates the final error correction result with restriction of the error type analyzed in the previous sub-task.
 During the training process, we employ these three sub-tasks to construct a multi-task training objective, which directs the model to learn the process of text error correction progressively from easy to difficult.
 During the inference process, the model should complete these three sub-tasks in sequence, gradually narrowing down the range of candidates until the final correction results are generated.
 Notably, the model leverages the output of previous sub-tasks to perform subsequent sub-tasks.
-For instance, during correction result generation step, tokens that have been identified as error-free in the preceding sub-tasks are exempted from correction, thereby mitigating the issue of over-correction.
+For instance, during the correction result generation step, tokens that have been identified as error-free in the preceding sub-tasks are exempted from correction, thereby mitigating the long-standing problem of over-correction faced by PLMs-based CTEC models.

-We evaluate our framework on publicly available datasets.
-Extensive experimental results show that \methodName{} can improve CTEC performance of various models on different datasets, while only increasing the training and inference time by 5\%-10\% compared to baselines.
-This demonstrates the effectiveness and efficiency of our framework.